Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Closing timeline

-• Risk of the buyer canceling
+• Risk of the buyer terminating

-• Risk of going back on market
+• Risk of returning to the market

 Step 4: Appraisal and Buyer Financing